OpenDataServices/flatten-tool/docs/unflatten.rst

 ---------------------------------

-CSV files only support string values, so the easiest way to get the example above to use integers would be to use a spreadsheet format such xlsx that supported integers and make sure the cell type was number.
+CSV files only support string values, so the easiest way to get the example above to use integers would be to use a spreadsheet format such as XLSX that supported integers and make sure the cell type was number.
 Flatten Tool would pass the cell value through to the JSON as a number in that case.

 .. note::

-    Make sure you specify the correct format `-f=xlsx` on the command line if you want to use an xlsx file.
+    Make sure you specify the correct format `-f=xlsx` on the command line if you want to use an XLSX file.

 .. literalinclude:: ../examples/cafe/tables-typed-xlsx/cmd.txt
    :language: bash